Seeing is Believing: Marketing Data Visualization Practices

 - Bounce Rate: This metric reveals the percentage of visitors who leave your site without taking any action.
 A lower bounce rate is usually better.

 - Social Media Engagement: Monitor likes, shares, comments, and overall engagement on social media platforms to gauge your online presence.
+This is also an ideal platform to share customer video testimonials.
+Video testimonials are visual narratives that highlight the success of your customers with your product or service, contributing to your brand’s authenticity and trustworthiness.

 - Email Open and Click Rates: Analyze email campaign performance with open and click-through rates.
 Tailor your content based on these insights.